|The Naked City||Jul 25 2016|

 Above is an Inside Detective published December 1966 with a story on the murder of Patricia Woolard.
 Woolard, during a train ride between Bognor Regis and Gatwick, England, had the misfortune of crossing paths with a young man named Michael Gills, who stabbed her to death in a fit of rage.
 Gills’ motive?
 “She snubbed me,” he said.
 “Women treated me like a leper.
 All the hate and resentment I had for women came into my head.
 I stabbed her.”
 Gills was convicted of manslaughter and served eleven years in prison.
 His incarceration perhaps taught him not to harm other humans, but sometimes an itch simply must be scratched.
 In 1998, while working as a beastman for a British circus, Gills was arrested for animal cruelty.
 Undercover investigators had filmed him beating elephants with iron bars, chains, shovels, and pitchforks.
 In one incident he flew into a rage and bludgeoned a restrained elephant across the face more than thirty times.
 He also hit tigers, a bear, and beat a chicken to death against a wall.
 If human life is cheap, animal life is almost valueless—for all of this, Gills spent a total of four months in jail.

 Sharon Tate, Jay Sebring, Wojciech Frykowski, Abigail Folger and Steven Parent were murdered forty years ago today in Los Angeles, California.
 The killings took place just after midnight, and the bodies were discovered in the morning.
 Popular wisdom tells us this event brought a bloody end to the Summer of Love.
 As a rule, we don’t buy such easy labeling, but there’s no argument Tate was unusually lovely and her slaying while eight months pregnant was shocking, cruel and almost cosmically unfair.
 Her death also marked the beginning of the Sharon Tate and Charles Manson celebrity cults.
 The Tate cult consists of internet sites that rhapsodize over her beauty and talent, along with real-world victim advocacy groups determined to see that the Manson killers, and murderers in general, remain behind bars.
 And at the opposite end of the spectrum are the Manson fetishists, who mainly think he was innocent and who operate at least a few well-trafficked websites where crime scene photos are picked apart for supposed inconsistencies, and assorted straw man arguments are constructed and torn down.
 We were particularly fascinated by one forum dominated by a person who kept urging others to read up on the facts of “rigamortis.”
 Our view: if you posture as an expert on a subject, at least learn to spell it correctly.
-Below we offer up a selection of Manson/Tate images, a couple of which we borrowed from here.
+Below we offer up a selection of Manson/Tate images, and you can be sure we'll revisit this subject later.

 Here’s another piece of evidence that humanity isn’t becoming more depraved—we’ve always been that way.
 This Inside Detective from June 1966 tells the story of Candy and Mel.
 You’ve probably never heard of them, but there was a time when everybody in America knew their names.
 Candy Mossler was a Houston, Texas socialite married to a millionaire named Jacques Mossler.
 Unfortunately, the marriage wasn’t going well, so she turned to her live-in nephew Melvin Powers for a little lovin’.
 Though she was twice his age, she was also beautiful, so Melvin was happy to oblige his aunt, and the two of them embarked on a full-blown incestuous affair that was obvious to every servant in the family mansion but not to the oblivious Jacques.